-Community Pilot Program: The Roundtable partners with three communities – Charleston, South Carolina; Cedar Rapids, Iowa; and Seattle, Washington – to build or increase resilience to extreme events.
-A fourth community in the Midwest will soon join the program.
-Several additional communities also participate in Roundtable activities.
+Community Pilot Program: ResilientAmerica partners with four communities – Charleston, South Carolina; Cedar Rapids, Iowa; Seattle, Washington; and Tulsa, Oklahoma – to build or enhance their resilience.
+Several additional communities also participate in ResilientAmerica activities.

-The Roundtable’s work is founded on four key actions from the Academies’ report, Disaster Resilience: A National Imperative, that communities can take to bolster their resilience:
+ResilientAmerica’s work is founded on four key actions for building community resilience from The National Research Council's 2012 report, Disaster Resilience: A National Imperative:

 - Understand and communicate risk